Monday, December 31, 2018

 The rabbit stopped short.
 He bent over and went nose to nose with the child's dad.

-“No good,” the rabbit side.
+"No good," the rabbit said.
 His long ear pointed down to the ground.

 The father stood there trembling.
-He turned his head to the left and noticed he had crossed the boarder in order to reach his son.
+Turning his head to the left, he noticed he had crossed the border to reach his son.
 The dad looked up.

 "Wait," he said.

-The rabbit’s ears encircled them and forcefully the rabbit lurched back brining them both into the field.
+The rabbit's ears encircled them and forcefully lurched back, bringing them both into the field.

-“ahhh” the last words of the father was heard.
+"ahhh," the last words of the father were heard.

-Everything was quite.
+Everything was quiet.
 Nothing was heard.
-Then as the sun began to set behind the hills a small Indian chant could be heard.
+Then, as the sun began to set behind the hills, a small Indian chant could be heard.
+Their feet pounding the ground.
 This land is haunted.

 Captain Imperfecto and Nico going to his first Miami Dolphins football game vs the raiders.
 September 23, 2018